EVENTS

 SACRAMENTO MUSIC FESTIVAL (est. 1974):

 For many years, the Sacramento Music Festival has been one of the world's largest and greatest traditional jazz festivals, attracting about 75,000 people to hear a showcase of jazz bands and more (including youth bands) performing throughout the Memorial Day Weekend in Sacramento.
 Children under age 12 are admitted free, while youth (age 12-20) receive a discounted ticket rate.
-There is no charge for admission to designated Next Generation jazz sites in Old Sacramento, including the Family Stage (on the grass across from the Railroad Museum).
-STJS offers discounted group rates for school field trips, corporations, clubs, etc. STJS hosts Open Jam Sessions for all ages at Round Table Pizza in Old Sacramento, Friday through Sunday evenings.
-For more info, visit: sacmusicfest.com or call STJS office: (916) 372-5277.
+There is no charge for admission to designated Next Generation jazz sites in Old Sacramento.
+For more info, visit: sacmusicfest.com or contact the STJS Office.

 JAZZ SUNDAY CONCERTS (est. 1968):

-Join us on the 2nd Sunday of each month at the Dante Club.
+Join us on the 2nd Sunday of each month.
 We encourage jazz fans, swing dancers, and music students to attend.
 Each monthly concert is like a mini Jazz Jubilee.
 We hire a special guest artist or well-known band to entertain our members as they gather to socialize, dance, or just hang out and listen to some great LIVE music.
 You'll find three rooms playing live music simultaneously!
 Our featured guest musicians perform on the Main Stage, our "Gold Card Musicians" play in the Gold Card Room, and then there are the jam sessions (for any and all musicians) that take place in the Tailgate Room.
 (Five sets x 3 rooms = a lotta’ music!)
-For complete Jazz Sunday info and pricing, visit http://www.sacjazz.org/sunday.html
+For complete Jazz Sunday info and pricing, visit sacjazz.org/sunday.html

 TRAD.
 JAZZ CAMP –